 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Our average price is \$1958/day.
-Discounts are sometimes available - please contact us for a quote.
+Our typical price is between \$1408 and \$1508/day.
+Need-based discounts are sometimes available.
+Please contact us for a quote.